NetSuite Logo

 NetSuite LogoNetSuite Logo PNG

-The NetSuite logo says that the company represents a complete software package that allows businesses to keep records and perform calculations.
+The NetSuite logo suggests the company offers a comprehensive software package that enables businesses to maintain records and perform calculations.
 The logo features themes of business partnerships, long-distance communications, and cloud computing.

 NetSuite: Brand overview